cytoscape/cytoscape.js-leaflet/README.md

 const leaf = cy.leaflet(options);
 ```

 The Leaflet `map` instance can be accessed via `leaf.map`.
 The ordinary [Leaflet Map API](https://leafletjs.com/reference-1.7.1.html) may be used on the `map` instance.
+Additionally, the `L` static Leaflet API can be accessed via `leaf.L` -- though you may alternatively `import L` as normal.

 ### Interaction mode